 About Tom Bower

-TOM BOWER is an investigative historian, broadcaster and journalist.
-A former producer and reporter for BBC Television for 25 years, he is the author of nineteen books, including biographies of Robert Maxwell, Mohamed Fayed, Gordon Brown, Richard Branson, Conrad Black… More about Tom Bower
+Tom Bower is an investigative historian, broadcaster and journalist.
+A former producer and reporter for BBC Television, he is the author of many books, including biographies of Robert Maxwell, Mohamed Fayed, Gordon Brown, Richard Branson and Conrad Black.
+Broken Dreams,… More about Tom Bower